-Are you preparing your students for the latest changes to the Coventry car theory test which will be coming into force in 2020?
+Are you preparing your students for the latest changes to the Coventry car theory test which came into force in 2020?

-Currently, students have to answer 50 questions in total in a total of 57 minutes, with 5 of them revolving around a “case-study”.
+Before, students had to answer 50 questions in a total of 57 minutes, with 5 of them revolving around a “case-study”.
 However, in the new tests, your students will be asked to watch a short, silent video clip instead.
 They will be asked three questions based on the video.
 During these questions, the video clip will appear on the left-hand side with controls to play or pause and move the video, as well as the option to watch it full screen!
 More information here.

-The video clip will be of a typical driving situation, in a similar vein to the current hazard perception videos.
-The difference is instead of being asked to click when you spot a hazard, you will be asked questions on what you saw, for instance:
+The video clip will be of a typical driving situation, similar to the current hazard perception videos.
+The difference is instead of being asked to click when you spot a hazard, you will be asked questions on what you saw, for example:

 - Why are motorcyclists considered vulnerable road users?

 - Why should the driver, on the side road, look out for motorcyclists at junctions?

 - In this clip, who can cross the chevrons to overtake other vehicles, when it’s safe to do so?